Linear Viscoelastic Properties of the Vertex Model for Epithelial Tissues: Results

-We also probed the response to oscillatory shear applied to uniaxially compressed and stretched systems.
-This analysis was done on both the uniaxially deformed hexagonal tiling in the solid phase as well as a system in the fluid phase obtained by relaxing the unstable uniaxially deformed hexagonal tiling after an initial random perturbation (see Methods).
+We also probed the response to oscillatory shear applied to uniaxially pre-compressed and pre-stretched systems.
+This analysis was done on the uniaxially deformed hexagonal tiling in the solid phase as well as a system in the fluid phase obtained by relaxing the unstable, uniaxially deformed hexagonal tiling after an initial random perturbation (see Model and Methods).
 The response to the shear deformation is qualitatively similar and can still be described by the SLS model in the solid phase and the Burgers model in the fluid phase.
-Fig.~\ref{transition_uniaxial}b,c shows fitted values of the parameters for spring-dashpot models when the system is under uniaxial compression ($a=0.95$), no pre-deformation ($a=1$, i.e., same as Fig.~\ref{fig:SimpleShear_constant}a,b), and uniaxial tension ($a=1.05$).
+Fig.~\ref{transition_uniaxial}b,c shows fitted values of the parameters for spring-dashpot models when the system is under uniaxial compression ($a=0.95$), no pre-deformation ($a=1.00$, i.e., same as Fig.~\ref{fig:SimpleShear_constant}a,b), and uniaxial tension ($a=1.05$).
 In both the solid and fluid phases, all spring elastic constants decrease to $0$ as $p_0$ approaches the critical value predicted by Eq.~(\ref{Eq:phaseBoundary}).
-The dashpot viscosity remains constant in the solid phase.
-Once the system enters the fluid phase as $p_0$ increases, a new second dashpot constant emerges and increases from $0$, while the value of the first dashpot constant decreases.
-As in the simple shear case, we note that the values of the spring and dashpot constants are somewhat sensitive to the local energy minimum configuration used to probe the response in the fluid phase.
-The errorbars in Fig.~\ref{fig:SimpleShear_constant} show standard deviation for configurations that were obtained by using different random initial perturbation (see Methods).
-Finally, we note that besides uniaxial deformation, the solid-fluid transition point can be tuned by other modes of deformation (see Fig.~\ref{fig:PhaseDiagram} and Supplementary Information, Sec.~\ref{SI:tuning_phase_transition}).
+The dashpot constant $\eta_1$ remains constant in the solid phase.
+Once the system enters the fluid phase as $p_0$ increases, a new dashpot constant $\eta_2$ emerges and increases from $0$, while the value of the dashpot constant $\eta_1$ decreases.
+As in the simple shear case, we note that the dashpot constant $\eta_1$ has a discontinuous jump at the solid-fluid transition (see Fig.~\ref{fig:SimpleShear_constant}c) and that the values of the spring and dashpot constants are somewhat sensitive to the local energy minimum configuration used to probe the response in the fluid phase.
+The errorbars in Fig.~\ref{fig:SimpleShear_constant} show standard deviation for configurations that were obtained by using different random initial perturbation (see Model and Methods).
+Finally, we note that besides the uniaxial pre-deformation, the solid-fluid transition point can be tuned by other modes of pre-deformation (see Fig.~\ref{fig:PhaseDiagram} and Supporting Information, Sec.~\ref{SI:tuning_phase_transition}).